Blog9 Essential ERP features for the electronics manufacturing industry

 An electronics manufacturing ERP’s tools also help optimize, organize, and track your approval process, prioritize production methods that reduce energy consumption, and align with policies focused on reusing, remodeling, and repairing.
 This results in producing greener and more sustainable electronic products while maintaining compliance with environmental regulations.

-4. Product Lifecycle Management (PLM)
+4. Product lifecycle management (PLM)

 Electronics products often have a short lifespan due to rapid technological development and varying consumer preferences.
 Therefore, electronic and contract manufacturers must be prepared for new product introductions and consider this when developing products.